bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/reflections.md

 <div class="english">

-> Bhikkhus, these are the ten dhammas to be reflected upon again and again by one who has gone forth.
+> Bhikkhus, these are the ten dhammas to be reflected upon, again and again, by one who has gone forth.

 </div>